ChainAgnostic/varsig/README.md

 ## Forced Encoding

-Data must first be rendered to binary before it is signed.
+Data must first be rendered to binary before signing.
 This means imposing some encoding.
 There is no standard way to include the encoding that some IPLD was encoded with other than a [CID].
 In IPFS, CIDs imply a link, which can have implications for network access and storage.
 Further, generating a CID means producing a hash, which is then potentially rehashed to conform to the cryptographic signature algorithm.

-To remedy this, varsig includes the encoding information used in production of the signature.
+To remedy this, Varsig includes the encoding information used in production of the signature.

 ## Canonicalization Attacks

-Since IPLD is deterministically encoded, it can be tempting to rely on canonicalization at validation time, rather than rendering the IPLD to inline bytes or a CID and signing that.
+Since formats like [IPLD] and [JCS] are deterministically encoded, it can be tempting to rely on canonicalization at validation time, rather than storing the serialized bytes.
 Since the original payload can be rederived from the output, this can seem like a clean option:

 ``` javascript
 // DAG-JSON